texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

-The Spring 2026 proficiency exams will be held in-person at our computer-based testing facility (the CBTF), and are tentatively scheduled for January 16-18 and 20-21.
+The Spring 2026 proficiency exams will be held in-person at our computer-based testing facility ([the CBTF](https://cbtf.engr.illinois.edu/), and are tentatively scheduled for January 16-18 and 20-21.
 When self-enrollment links appear below (early January), you will be able to use the appropriate link to sign up for a specific test time and CBTF location on PrairieTest.